Find Grad Schools

 8 Yearly Graduations

 Michigan State University comes in at #8 on our list of the most popular colleges offering master's degrees in wildlife, fish and wildlands science and management.
 Each year, around 49,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 8 people received their master's degree in wildlife, fish and wildlands science and management from Michigan State.
-Of these students, 67% were women and 17% were members of underrepresented racial-ethnic groups.
+About 80% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #8